-Chickenpox is a common illness that affects particularly the children under the age 12.
+Chickenpox is a common illness that affects particularly children under the age of 12.
 However, it can also affect adults in rare cases such as during pregnancy and compromised immunity.
-It is caused by varicella virus and was a common disease earlier, but is now added to the list of ‘rare diseases.’
+It is caused by the varicella virus and was a common disease earlier, but is now added to the list of ‘rare diseases.’
 Yes, you heard it right!!
 Thanks to the varicella vaccine.
 If your kid is between 12 and 15 months of age, you must surely get your child get vaccinated; this must be followed by a booster dose at 4 to 6 years again.

 No vaccine can prevent the disease with 100 percent assurance.
-Vaccines surely work well, but there are chances that your child may get affected by chicken box even after vaccination.
+Vaccines surely work well, but there are chances that your child may get affected by chicken pox even after vaccination.
 It is also important for you to understand the early signs of chickenpox to recognize the disease at its mild stages.